Powerful Visible Patterned Events

 We have our own history that has parallel behaviors.

 It’s the kind of learning that we should achieve for ourselves when we look at issues like the Tulsa Massacre.
-We can see the obvious patterns of lynchings for long periods of time in too many settings in our own deep south — where people were dehumanized, hated, and then damaged based directly and explicitly on the group they were in.
+We can also see the obvious patterns of lynchings for long periods of time in too many settings in our own deep south — where people were dehumanized, hated, and then damaged based directly and explicitly on the group they were in.

 It was very tribal.